 Often How Often Should You Update Your LinkedIn Headshot?

-A LinkedIn headshot should be updated roughly every 3-5 years (give or take), sometimes more often than than if there is a significant change of appearance, change in job/industry or if you find a really good photographer who can capture exactly what you are looking for.
+A LinkedIn headshot should be updated roughly every 3-5 years (give or take), sometimes more often than if there is a significant change of appearance, change in job/industry or if you find a fantastic photographer who can capture exactly what you are looking for.

 LinkedIn Headshot Dimensions, Sizes and Cropping